-It has been a harsh winter for many high-profile Sydney restaurants with a record number of hatted venues such as Oscillate Wildly and ACME announcing plans to shutter.
-In spite of rising fixed costs and a weak economy, however, the modern steakhouse is thriving like never before.
+It has been a harsh winter for many high-profile Sydney restaurants, with a record number of hatted venues such as Oscillate Wildly and ACME announcing plans to close.
+But despite rising fixed costs and a weak economy, the modern steakhouse is thriving.

 "On one side of the fence vegan eating is going off, but Sydney diners are really into steak at the moment too," said former Good Food Guide chef of the year Sean Connolly.

 "I think steak's increasing popularity has a lot to do with more people choosing low carbohydrate diets.
 The only thing diners aren't eating at the moment is bread!"